-In January 2009, a new scenario began unfolding, with a rare military collaboration between the DRC and Rwanda to disband the FDLR and the reported arrest of Laurent Nkunda, the leader of the CNDP, in Rwanda on 22 January.^{vi} On the surface, these events may signal a short-term resolution of some of the more intractable obstacles which have characterised the conflict to date - in particular, the fierce enmity between Congo and Rwanda - but reports from human rights groups indicate that they are already bringing a further wave of human rights abuses and displacement in their wake.4 Most importantly, the underlying causes of the conflict, and the many challenges on the road to long-term peace, have yet to be addressed.
+In January 2009, a new scenario began unfolding, with a rare military collaboration between the DRC and Rwanda to disband the FDLR and the reported arrest of Laurent Nkunda, the leader of the CNDP, in Rwanda on 22 January. vi On the surface, these events may signal a short-term resolution of some of the more intractable obstacles which have characterised the conflict to date - in particular, the fierce enmity between Congo and Rwanda - but reports from human rights groups indicate that they are already bringing a further wave of human rights abuses and displacement in their wake.4 Most importantly, the underlying causes of the conflict, and the many challenges on the road to long-term peace, have yet to be addressed.

 The deals secured behind the scenes in the run-up to the events of January 2009 have also resulted in some shocking developments: following an internal split within the CNDP, Bosco Ntaganda replaced Laurent Nkunda as its military leader and announced that the CNDP would join the Congolese army to fight against the FDLR.
+Ntaganda thus effectively became one of the main interlocutors in attempts to resolve the conflict, despite viThe Rwandan authorities are not known to have formally arrested Laurent Nkunda or charged him with a criminal offence; nor have they begun judicial proceedings against him.
+He is believed to be under a form of house arrest.
+In an interview with the BBC, Rwandan President Paul Kagame described Nkunda as Rwanda's "guest" (BBC, Hard Talk, 17 March 2009).
+The Congolese authorities have requested Nkunda's extradition to the DRC to face prosecution there.

-Ntaganda thus effectively became one of the main interlocutors in attempts to resolve the conflict, despite the fact that he is wanted by the International Criminal Court (ICC) for war crimes committed in Ituri (Province Orientale).
-In a further blow to the search for justice, senior Congolese government figures, including President Joseph Kabila himself and Information Minister Lambert Mende, have indicated publicly that they are unlikely to hand Ntaganda over to the ICC in the near future, prioritising "security and peace" over justice.
-5 This position reinforces the culture of impunity in the DRC, effectively rewarding the perpetrators of some of the worst human rights abuses and encouraging others to follow in their steps.
+the fact that he is wanted by the International Criminal Court (ICC) for war crimes committed in Ituri (Province Orientale).
+In a further blow to the search for justice, senior Congolese government figures, including President Joseph Kabila himself and Information Minister Lambert Mende, have indicated publicly that they are unlikely to hand Ntaganda over to the ICC in the near future, prioritising "security and peace" over justice.5 This position reinforces the culture of impunity in the DRC, effectively rewarding the perpetrators of some of the worst human rights abuses and encouraging others to follow in their steps.
 As events in eastern DRC since 1996 have amply demonstrated, impunity has severely undermined peace efforts and served to prolong the conflict, while depriving victims of the prospect of justice or redress.
 In April 2009, it was reported that Ntaganda was to play a prominent role in further FARDC operations against the FDLR.6